 Arizona AG Ends Investigation Into Trump's "War Hawk" Comments About Liz Cheney

-The Arizona attorney general has closed an investigation into President-elect Donald Trump’s comments about Liz Cheney being a "war hawk."
-She said her investigation showed there was “no reasonable likelihood that we could obtain a conviction for Trump’s statements.”
+The Arizona attorney general has closed an investigation into Donald Trump’s controversial comments about Liz Cheney being a "war hawk."
+Her investigation showed there was “no reasonable likelihood that we could obtain a conviction for Trump’s statements.”

 LW